oscarotero/galo/README.md

 export default app;
 ```

-Then, import them and mount on the paths /items:
+Then, import it and mount on the paths /items:

 ```js
 import items from "./routes/items.ts";